-We had the rest of the afternoon and evening to get out on the kayak one more time, take a sunset bike ride on the gravel roads along the edge of the lake, and for my son and me, take one more spin the next morning on the spectacular mountain bike trails at Glendo State Park.
+We had the rest of the afternoon and evening to get out on the kayak one more time, to take a sunset bike ride on the gravel roads along the edge of the lake, and time enough the next morning for my son and me to take one more spin on the spectacular mountain bike trails at Glendo State Park.

 Our trip home the next day was uneventful.
 Or it could have been.
 There was no traffic to speak of.
 However, an overheating engine and a stop at a mechanic shop in Wheatland provided one last adventure.
 But that’s a story for another time!